 Prof. Chu previously taught at the University of San Francisco and was awarded a Ph.D. from the University of Southern California in December of 2003.
 Prof. Chu studies the history of ethnic identity in the Philippines, where indigenous pepoles and immigrants from China and the Pacific have negotiated identity -- and power relations -- under a series of empires (Muslim, British, Spanish, American, and Japanese) over centuries.
 He regularly teaches History 197, "Empire, Race, & the Philippines" here at UMass this fall and other courses on the Philippines and Pacific empires.

-Assistant Professor Dasgupta's work in the Psychology Department focuses on the interface of nonconscious social cognition and intergroup relations.
+Associate Professor Dasgupta's work in the Psychology and Brain Sciences Department focuses on the interface of nonconscious social cognition and intergroup relations.
 She studies how the culture in which people live shapes their mind and affects their overt and covert social behavior toward disadvantaged and advantaged groups.
 She is located in Tobin Hall 635 and can be contacted at 545-0049 or firstname.lastname@example.org.

 Jane Degenhardt is a Five-College Assistant Professor of English, based at the University of Massachusetts.
 She has specialties in two fields: English Renaissance drama and Asian American literature.
 In addition to teaching courses on Shakespeare, she teaches Introduction to Asian American Literature and upper level courses in Comparative Ethnic Literatures, Mixed Race Identity, and Asian Americans and Citizenship in the Early Twentieth Century.
 She is located in Bartlett Hall 459 and can be contacted at email@example.com.